 of this consultation failure, by organising a series of three regional consultations with representatives of forest dwellers and indigenous people in Kathmandu, Bujumbura and La Paz.
 As a result of these consultations, it was decided that representatives of indigenous peoples would be included on each of the FCPF Technical Advisory Panels and that they are fully consulted in the formulation of national REDD strategies.

 The Readiness Fund and each of the Tranches of the Carbon Fund have separate records and ledger accounts.
-The Fund Trustees provide to the Participants, all financial information relating to receipts, disbursements and fund balance via the World Bank’s Trust Funds Donor Center secure website.
+The Fund Trustees provide the Participants with all financial information relating to receipts, disbursements and fund balance via the World Bank’s Trust Funds Donor Centre secure website.
 Disbursement information is also made available in the FCPF Annual Report and on the FCPF website.

 Disclosure PolicyPrior to each Annual Meeting of the Participants Assembly, the Facility Management Team will provide annual progress reports to Participants regarding the activities of the Facility for the previous Fiscal Year.

 Additionally, the Facility Management Team shall make the following documents available to the Participants and to the public:

 - R-PINs for those Eligible REDD Countries that have been selected as REDD Country Participants, R-PPs, Grant Agreements, reports on implementation of Grant Agreements and any other information submitted by REDD Country Participants;

 - Reports and conclusions of the Participants Committee;